DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/supported-motorboards/IBT_2-motor-board-setup.rst

 Replace (IBT_2)
 ---------------

 The main benefit of the replace option, using 2 IBT_2 boards, is that you don't have to have two different types of boards.
-If you are building a new CS and don't already have an Arduino Motor Shield, you will need two of the IBT_2 boards.
+If you are building a new Command Station and don't already have an Arduino Motor Shield, you will need two of the IBT_2 boards.

 To use this option *and* be able to program locos, you **must** have an current sense capability.
 These boards *do* have a current sense output, but you may want to modify that or use an external current sense board.
 We will cover more about that later.
 Accurate current sense lets you detect the acknowledgement (ACK) pulses from a loco on your programming track.
-It also allows the CS to monitor for a short and automatically cut the power to the tracks if there is an overload condition (a short).
+It also allows the Command Station to monitor for a short and automatically cut the power to the tracks if there is an overload condition (a short).

 Upgrading (Use the Arduino Motor Shield AND the IBT_2)
 =======================================================

-For this installation we are going to assume you already have a working CS or at least have all the parts you need as listed above.
+For this installation we are going to assume you already have a working Command Station or at least have all the parts you need as listed above.

 If you need instructions on how to install the Arduino Motor Shield, see :doc:`Arduino Motor Shield Assembly </ex-commandstation/get-started/assembly>`